Use the 2019 AAAAI Annual Meeting to Fulfill MOC Part II Self-Assessment Requirements

-AAAAI members will be able to satisfy Maintenance of Certification (MOC) Part II Self-Assessment requirements for free while visiting Atlanta.
+AAAAI members will be able to satisfy Maintenance of Certification (MOC) Part II Self-Assessment requirements for free while visiting San Francisco.
 Pre-planning is necessary to complete this activity for MOC.

 AAAAI has created a self-assessment activity that will allow members to earn AMA PRA Category 1 CME Credit™ and satisfy MOC Part II Self-Assessment requirements by participating in existing CME offerings provided by the AAAAI.

 Learn more below and begin the self-assessment activity online here.

 How to complete the 2019 Allergy/Immunology Self-Assessment to satisfy MOC requirements:

 1. Find your baseline of A/I knowledge.
 Sign up and complete a baseline assessment of your knowledge and practice efficacy in each of 11 topic areas central to allergy/immunology.
 The assessment is a 158 question test, split into 13 quizzes.
 It is available at no charge on the AAAAI Continuing Education Center.